lzl7/machine-learning-notes/Books/Deep-Learning-with-Python/Foundation-of-Machine-Learning.md

 - Vector regression -- A task where the target is a set of continuous scalar value
 - Mini-batch or batch -- A small set of samples (typically between 8 and 128) that are processed simultaneously by the model

-## Evaluating machine learning models
+## Evaluate machine learning models

 *What is a good model?*